-- (d) Draft guidelines approved by a majority of the affected faculty in the unit shall be forwarded by the chair/director/supervisor to the dean for review and approval.
-The chair/director/supervisor shall notify the department faculty members of the transmission to the dean.
-The dean shall have thirty (30) days from receipt of the draft guidelines to review them to ensure that they comply with this Agreement and with the mission and goals of the University, and to either approve the draft guidelines or return them to the unit for revision.
-If the dean approves the proposed guidelines, the guidelines shall be submitted to the Provost. - (e) If the dean objects to any provision of the proposed guidelines, the dean shall return the guidelines to the unit, together with their written objections.
-The chair/director/supervisor and the faculty in the unit shall consider the dean's written objections and, may, within sixty (60) days after receiving the dean's objections, submit revised guidelines to the dean.
-If the faculty find inconsistencies between the dean's objections and this Agreement, they may request a meeting with the dean that shall include the full faculty and/or faculty committee, and the chair/director/supervisor.
-If the chair/director/supervisor and faculty resubmit guidelines modified consistent with the dean's prior objections or a mutual understanding resulting from the meeting described in this subsection (c), the dean shall submit the revised guidelines to the Provost.
-The dean shall notify the chair/director/supervisor and department faculty members of the transmission to the Provost. - (f) The Provost will review the proposed guidelines as soon as practicable, but not later than sixty (60) days after receiving the guidelines, to ensure they do not delete from, conflict with, or change in any substantive manner, the University Criteria and that they are consistent with the provisions of this Agreement and with the mission and goals of the department and of the University.
-If the Provost approves the proposed guidelines, the Provost shall notify the UFF, the department faculty, and the chair/director/supervisor in writing as soon as practicable, but not later than the sixty-fifth (65th) day after receiving the guidelines.
-The approved guidelines shall take effect immediately. - (g) If the Provost objects to any provision of the proposed guidelines, the Provost shall return the guidelines to the unit, together with their written objections.
-The chair/director/supervisor and the faculty in the unit shall consider the Provost's written objections and, may, within sixty (60) days after receiving the Provost's objections, submit revised guidelines to the Provost. - (h) If the faculty and the dean cannot reach agreement on the guidelines, or if the Provost declines to approve the guidelines, the faculty may vote to either abandon the guidelines process and use the criteria already adopted in this Agreement or submit the proposed guidelines and the dean's and Provost's recommendations to the University Administration and UFF bargaining teams for immediate negotiation in accordance with Chapter 447, Part II, Florida Statutes.
+(1) The dean shall review draft guidelines and either approve the draft

+- guidelines or return them to the unit for revision.
+If the dean approves the proposed guidelines, the guidelines shall be submitted to the Provost. - (2) If the dean objects to any provision of the proposed guidelines, the dean shall return the guidelines to the unit, together with revised guidelines and their written objections.
+The chair/director/supervisor and the faculty in the unit shall consider the dean's written objections and shall submit revised guidelines to the dean. - a.
+If the faculty find inconsistencies between the dean's revised guidelines and this Agreement, they may request a meeting with the dean that shall include the full faculty and/or faculty committee, and the chair/director/supervisor. - b.
+If the chair/director/supervisor and faculty resubmit guidelines modified consistent with the dean's prior objections or a mutual understanding resulting from the meeting with the dean, the dean shall submit the revised guidelines to the Provost.
+The dean shall notify the chair/director/supervisor and department faculty members of the transmission to the Provost. - c.
+If the faculty do not timely submit revised guidelines following receipt of the dean's objections, or if the unit's resubmitted guidelines do not address the dean's prior objections to the dean's satisfaction, the dean shall draft proposed revised guidelines.
+The dean shall then submit the faculty's last proposal, the dean's objections, and the dean's proposed revised guidelines to the Provost. - (3) If the dean has not responded to the faculty's proposed guidelines by the deadline for the dean's review, the faculty may submit the proposed guidelines to the Provost.